 The euro zone economy, meanwhile, likely contracted again at

-worst of the region's downturn may be over.
+of the region's downturn may be over.

-and the Institute for Supply Management both showed U.S.
+the Institute for Supply Management both showed U.S.

 manufacturing grew in January at its fastest clip in nine

 months, boosted by a surge in domestic demand.

 That helped lift markets across the globe.
 U.S. stocks

 climbed to five-year highs, with the Dow industrials hitting